xuhdev/homepage-octopress-old/source/_posts/2012-03-14-use-editorconfig-to-maintain-consistent-coding-styles-between-different-editors-and-ides.markdown

 indicate the coding style of your project.
 Let's try a simple example.
-Create a file named `.editorconfig` at the root of your project source tree (if you are working on Windows and using Windows Explorer, you will find Window Explorer prevent report such file name illegal.
+Create a file named `.editorconfig` at the root of your project source tree (if you are working on Windows and using Windows Explorer, you will find Window Explorer reports such file name as illegal.
 Don't worry, just create a file named `.editorconfig.`, which will be renamed to `.editorconfig` automatically by Windows Explorer):